Kavita-Yadav/IBM-AI-Engineering-Coursera-Takeaway/Machine-Learning-with-Python/Regression.md

 - Multiple linear Regrssion is a method of predicting continous values.
     - y' = B0 + B1X1 + B2X2 + .... + BnXn
     - How to estimate B value ?
-        - Oridnary least Sqaures: Use Linear algebara operations but take long time for large datasets(10K+ rows)
+        - Oridnary least Sqaures: Use Linear algebara operations but take long time for large datasets(10K+ rows).Best for small dataset.
-        -
+        - An optimization algorithm: A process of optimizing the values of the coefficients by iteratively minimizing the error of the model on training data.
+Eg: Gradient Descent(for large dataset).
+- How to determine whether to use simple or multiple linear regression?
+- How many independent variable should you use ?
+Ans: Avoid using too many variable to avoid overfitting issue.
+- Should the independent variable be continous ?
+Ans: Basically, categorical independent variables can be incorporated into a regression model by converting them into numerical variables.
+For example, given a binary variables such as car type,the code dummy zero for manual and one for automatic cars.
+- What are the linear relationships between the dependent variable and the independent variables?
+Ans: There are a number of ways to check for linear relationship.
+For example, you can use scatter plots and then visually checked for linearity.If the relationship displayed in your scatter plot is not linear,then you need to use non-linear regression